TheMightyAmondee/Shoplifter/README.md

 ## Versions ##
 1.0.0 - Initial release

-1.1.0 - Made shoplifting preferences configurable, added Icecream Stand as shopliftable
+1.1.0 - Made shoplifting preferences configurable, added Icecream Stand as shopliftable.

-1.1.2 - Added translation support
+1.1.2 - Added translation support.

-1.1.3 - Added Korean, Chinese, French, Portuguese, German and Italian translations
+1.1.3 - Added Korean, Chinese, French, Portuguese, German and Italian translations.

 1.1.4 - Added GMCM support thanks to luelista!
 Added Turkish, Spanish and Russian translations.

-1.1.5 to 1.1.9 - Minor bug fixes
+1.1.5 to 1.1.9 - Minor bug fixes.

-1.2.0 - Quite a lot of new things, see heading above
+1.2.0 - Quite a lot of new things, see heading above.

 1.2.1 - Jojamart can now be shoplifted.
 Marnie can still be shoplifted if the animal catalogue is read.

 1.2.2 - Multiple CounterLocations can be specified for the same shop in content packs.

-1.2.3 - Improve warp logic
+1.2.3 - Improve warp logic.

 1.2.4 - Add Japanese translation thanks to hachihina.
 Allow custom warping for custom shopliftables.

+1.2.5 - Allow shoplifting locations to be disabled and enabled in the config.

+1.2.6 - Fix translation download issue for Mac users.